jfmarks/Cisc275_FinalProject/README.md

 # Cisc275_FinalProject
-By Quentin Bettin, Ana Donato, Kareena Keswani, Logan Levine, Jacob Marks, and Alex Peluso.
+By Quinten Bettin, Ana Donato, Kareena Keswani, Logan Levine, Jacob Marks, and Alex Peluso.
 Our final project is a restaurant rating website...